 The report also states that Silverboard had advised Boudreau that he “did not wish for Kenneth to be trespassed, just to leave to property.”

-Law enforcement must “have a lawful or valid reason for pulling you over.”
-It is not clear that TIPD officers had that when they stopped Weiss in the parking lot, regardless of whether they knew at the time they stopped him that it was Weiss in the car, they have to have a “lawful or valid reason” for the stop.
+Law enforcement must “have a lawful or valid reason for pulling you over” under Florida law.
+It does not appear that TIPD officers had that “lawful or valid reason” when they stopped Weiss in the parking lot.
+Regardless of whether they knew at the time they stopped him that it was Weiss in the car, they have to have a “lawful or valid reason” for the stop.

 The report says that while the officers were “investigating the activity which brought us there, Kenneth was making political statements regarding the current voting options.
 Sgt.
 DeShay did not engage in any political conversation, and once we concluded the investigation we let Kenneth go about his day.
 No criminal activity was alleged.”
-What the report leaves out is the answer to the question: why did they conduct an “investigation” at all.
+What the report leaves out is the answer to the question: why did they conduct an “investigation” at all?

 The invitation to the open house said that the event “provides an opportunity to ask questions and have open dialogue with city officials and your neighbors.”
 Weiss was doing just that: having a dialogue with his neighbors, although of a type or nature that Silverboard obviously objected to.